Generating infinite random graphs: Zero-one sequences

 \subsection{Proof of Theorem~\ref{thm:zo}}

 Part \ref{thmzo:dense}) is an immediate consequence of Theorem~\ref{thm:degrees} in the special case of zero-one sequences.

 For part \ref{thmzo:sparse}), let $m<k$; Lemma~\ref{lemma:expectation} implies that $a(m)_i\to\infty$, that is the expected number of components of size $m$ is infinity.
 But we will prove a stronger statement, namely that a.s.\ there are infinitely many components of size $m$.
+We will do this in two steps.
+First, we will show that a.s.\ infinitely many components of size $m$ are created.
+Then, using this fact we will show that a.s.\ the final graph has infinitely many components of size $m$.

-To see this, denote by $N(m)_i$ the number of components of size $m$ spanned by $\{v_0,\ldots,v_i\}$.
-Let $E_i$ be the event that we create a component of size $m$ at step $i$.
+Let us proceed to show that infinitely many components of size $m$ are created.
+If $m=1$, then this follows from the fact that the sequence $\{d_i\}$ contains infinitely many zeros.
+Let $m\geq 2$.
+Let $N_j$ be the random variable that counts the number of components of size $m-1$ spanned by vertices $\{v_0,\ldots,v_j\}$.
+Let $E_j$ be the event that a component of size $m$ is created at step $j$ from vertex $v_j$.
+Then,